capslocky/git-cheat-sheet/git.md

-git branch -f [branch_name] [commit_hash] | Move tip of local branch to the specific commit <br> Warning: orphan commits can arise git revert | TO DESCRIBE git rebase -i head~3 | TO DESCRIBE
+git branch -f [branch_name] [commit_hash] | Move tip of local branch to the specific commit <br> Warning: orphan commits can arise git revert | TO DESCRIBE git rebase -i head~3 | TO DESCRIBE git pull --ff-only | TO DESCRIBE git diff f48209a 07f27f4 > some.patch | TO DESCRIBE git apply some.patch | TO DESCRIBE

 ## git merging ##
 Command | Description